-• If the extended version of task 1 is solved before the wiki-deadline, 1 wiki-bonus will be awarded.
+• If task 1 is solved before the wiki-deadline, 0.5 wiki-bonus will be awarded.
 If you collect y wiki-bonus points during the course, the grade limits for grade A and B will be reduced by y points.
 You submit your wiki tasks by specifying questions numbers (before wiki deadline) in